-If you hold a provisional license, then your school division has taken on the responsibility of moving forward your professional licensure and you do notneed to complete the internship component of the UMW CoE education curriculum.
+If you hold a provisional license, then your school division has taken on the responsibility of moving forward your professional licensure and you do not need to complete the internship component of the UMW CoE education curriculum.
 Under this circumstance the university will not be recommending you to the Virginia Department of Education for licensure.

 I am a para-professional in a classroom.
 Do I need a practicum placement?

 Similar to provisionally licensed teachers, you may complete your practicum assignments in your place of employment so long as you work in a classroom in your endorsement area.
 For example, if you work in a general education elementary classroom and seek an elementary education endorsement, then you may complete your assignments in this setting.
 If you work in a special education classroom and seek special education endorsement, you may complete your assignments in this setting.
 If you do not work in your licensure area, we can work with your building administration to place you in another classroom in your place of employment for a contained number of hours to complete your practicum assignments.
-In all such cases the arrangements need to approval of the UMW-CoE Director of Clinical Experiences.
+In all such cases the arrangements need the approval of the UMW-CoE Associate Dean of Clinical Experiences.

 I am a para-professional in a classroom.
 Do I need to complete a teaching internship?